iniestony/mobile-mjj/README.md

 # mobile-mjj
-This is the mobile version system for mjj
+This is the mobile version system for sjd

 steps to run: